I-Farah/The_Hanging_PadLock/README.md

-# The Hanging PadLock With JUnit - PadLock
+# The Hanging PadLock With JUnit
 ![padlock](https://user-images.githubusercontent.com/36029803/51781888-5fe9b300-20ed-11e9-8240-fd1752e22a0a.jpg)
 #### Project Objective
   1. Implement unit tests using the JUnit Testing Framework